javierdaza/lendingfront_test/README.md

-# lendingfront_test
+# Lendingfront Test

-This is a test code for lending front using AngularJS and Tornado
+This is a test code for lending front using AngularJS and Tornado.
+I am using Python 3.6.3.